Medically Reviewed By: Aaron Horn, LMFT, MA

 What's it like to study psychology in school?

 When you study psychology in school, you can go into a variety of different careers.
 Studying psychology does not necessarily mean that you'll become a psychologist, though you may end up doing something related to mental health.
-Understanding human behavior and psychology can be helpful in a variety of jobs, including psychology-oriented research positions, helping professions, or something completely unrelated, like a job working in human relations or similar departments for a business.
-If you understand how people operate on a deep level, it makes sense that you'll be able to work with them efficiently.
+Understanding human behavior and psychology can be helpful in a variety of jobs, including psychology-oriented research positions, helping professions, or something completely unrelated.
 Psychology is a dedicated field, so studying it requires concentrated effort.
 However, if you're passionate about it, your classes will likely be highly enjoyable.
-Particularly if you are in grad school and are looking to get a master's degree or a doctorate degree, studying psychology and school will take up a lot of your time.
+If you are looking to get a master's degree or a doctorate degree, studying psychology will be your main focus for 4-10 years.
 Psychology is an important and ever-growing domain, so if you're interested in going into it, you're making a good choice and are likely to help many people in your career.

 What can a psychologist help you with?